deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 He swallowed and nodded.
 "May-maybe a bit." he confessed.

 She ran a finger up him from belt buckle to chin, which seemed to paralyze him.
 "Hmm.
-Interesting…" she pondered, then looked up into his face.
+Interesting..." she pondered, then looked up into his face.
 "Could be you've got a bit of a sub streak there.
 Wanna explore it?"
 She asked.

 He licked his lips nervously.
 "You think?
-I mean, I've never…"
+I mean, I've never..."

 "Me either," she confessed.
 "But the question stands.
 Wanna explore it?"

-"…Yes ma'am."
+"...Yes ma'am."

 She grinned, and rewarded him with a kiss.
 "Good boy."
 ___